 LAKELAND, Fla. – Dr. Jerry Haag, president of the Florida Baptist Children’s Homes announced his resignation at a staff meeting Thursday morning.
 Haag will be leaving on April 15, 2011 to begin his new responsibilities as vice president of university development at Baylor University, his alma mater.

-“Judge Ken Starr has asked me to join his President’s Council and to lead the development efforts for all of Baylor.
-I have known God’s call on my life to Baylor for more than two decades, and this is His fulfillment of that calling,” Haag said.
+“Judge Ken Starr has asked me to join his President’s Council and this is His fulfillment of that calling,” Haag said.

-As vice president and member of the president’s executive council, Dr. Haag will lead Baylor’s development office, which is charged with working with Baylor’s donor community to raise funds in support of university initiatives and programs.
+As vice president and programs.
 Most recently, the development office has partnered with President Starr on the $100 million President’s Scholarship Initiative, to be completed in 2013.

 University President, Judge Ken Starr describes Haag as the right person to help Baylor achieve its ambitious fundraising goals.